ombori/grid-docs/cli/setup.md

 omg login
 ```

-Then enter the token you just generated/copied, and the CLI will check for you if it's a valid CLI.
+Then enter the token you just created.
-## Confirm successful authentication
+## Confirm successfull authentication
-After you've authenticated, you should confirm everything is connected properly.
-To do this run a command on the CLI that requires authentication, the best is to run the following command
+Verify the setup by running a command that lists your tenants:

 ```bash
 omg org list
 ```

-If that returns devices and not an error, you are good to go.
+If you see your tenant in the result and you don't see any errors, you are good to go!